defNotPau/SimpleDeathChest/README.md

 2. All of their items are deposited onto the chest.
 3. That's it!

+## Commands
+- `/deathchest list` or `/dc list` - Lists the location and time since a deathchests was created.
+If available, additionally displays the chest's owner and time since
+  - Note: After a server reboot, the owner information is lost and any player will see the location of these deathchests (v1.5)

 ## Some interesting features:
 - All items fit in the chest!
   - As there's an special inventory that has 45 total slots, no items will be lost!